-The string method rstrip can be used to remove the trailing newline at the end of a line.
+The string method str.rstrip() can be used to remove the trailing newline.
 In case this method is called without any arguments, all whitespace characters (spaces, tabs and newlines) at the end of the line will be removed.
-To make sure that only the newline is removed from the end of the line, you may pass the newline character as an argument to the rstrip method.
+To make sure that only the newline is removed from the end of the line, you may pass the newline character as an argument to the str.rstrip() method.